SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 does not need to be send over a queue over and over again.
 Yet, your simulations might take longer since processes have to wait often for each other to release locks.

+``'PIPE'`` wrapping is a rather experimental mode where all processes feed their data into a shared `multiprocessing pipe`_.
+This can be much faster than a queue.
+However, no data integrity checks are made.
+So there's no guarantee that all you data is really saved.
+Use this if you go for many runs that just produce small results, and use it carefully.

 Finally, there also exist a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
 It allows to use trajectories in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.